Frequently Asked Questions

 Yes you most certainly can.
 You can make any type or style of beer imaginable with this setup using any ingredients you like.
 The principles we apply are identical to what a major brewery would use.
-The only noticeable difference is that we do not use any highly processed ingredients and typically limit the use of adjuncts like corn and rice (done by major breweries to keep costs down and keep the beer extremely light tasting).
-We also do not use any additives or preservatives.

-Most brewers who go to the trouble of building such a home brewing system however are not interested in brewing these light beers.
+Most brewers who go to the trouble of building such a home brewing system however are usually not interested in brewing these light beers.
 They may start off as Miller / Coors / Bud drinkers but upon discovering that beers with interesting flavours and aromas exist, most never go back to making these run of the mill varieties.

 That said, we do try to keep one lighter style of beer available on tap at all times to keep all of our visitors happy.
 Even our lightest beers are (purposely) made with more flavour than most mass-produced beer however.

 How do you serve your beer?